Table of Contents

 Getting Around the Greek Islands

-You can fly to few of main islands from Athens, but those are rather expansive and you can’t really fly between the island without returning to Athens unless you have a private jet.
+You can fly to a few of the main islands from Athens, but those are rather expansive and you can’t really fly between the island without returning to Athens unless you have a private jet.
 In that case please take me with you haha

 Boats and ferries are the best way to proceed when you want to do some island hopping in Greece.
 Making it quick yet not as easy as you can imagine.
-Gathering all needed information, timetables and routes take some work.
+Gathering all the needed information, timetables and routes take some work.